RaneemLoay/OBOS/README.md

 # Online Book order system
-an application for ordering books.
+An application for ordering books.
 The system will consist of two main subsystems: administration system and user system.
 The administration system provides: items administration, orders management, log of purchased books and support for statistics.
 The user system is a web application system that permits the creation of book orders.
 Every time a book is ordered, the order appears in the administration system so that the administrator confirms the order.
+> Design patterns used : singlton, factory, strategy and facade.

 ## User functionalities: